The Sharpen filter detects existing details in the image and uses them to recreate details lost to blur.

 - poor lighting conditions

-Topaz Photo AI comes with two sharpen models, each trained for a different situation.
+Topaz Photo AI comes with five sharpen models, each trained for a different situation.

 Best for low-to-medium soft and blurry images.
 This model is for all-purpose sharpening.